nogibjj/rusty-deploy/rtorchdist/README.md

 There are four main routes defined:

 1. **GET /**: The index route, which returns instructions on how to send an image payload using curl for making predictions.
 2. **POST /predict**: The predict route, which receives an image as a multipart payload, processes it, runs the image through a ResNet34 model, and returns the predicted class and confidence score as a JSON response.
+(BROKEN CURRENTLY)
-3. **GET /self_check**: The self_check route, which checks if the model is loaded and runs a dummy input through it, returning a success message if it works.
+3. **GET /check_pytorch_cpu**: The self_check route, which checks if the model is loaded and runs a dummy input through it, returning a success message if it works.

 ## Main Function